The original document is Chinese Version

 This capability opens up many research directions that were previously difficult to realize:

-- Cascaded Decision Optimization: Large models are responsible for coarse-grained decisions, and small models execute fine-grained operations, jointly optimizing the entire decision chain end-to-end.
+- Cascaded Decision Optimization: Large models are responsible for coarse-grained decisions, small models execute fine-grained operations, jointly optimizing the entire decision chain end-to-end.

 Agnostic to Agent Framework, Supports OpenAI Protocol BaseUrl and ApiKey